 - How well you will get along with your partner depends heavily on the attachment styles you both have

 - Right alignment

-Most dating advice books saying you should not need a man or a woman are based on the wrong presupposition that we can function equally well on our own.
+Many dating advice books are based on the wrong presupposition that we can function equally well on our own.

 Once we get attached codependency kicks in automatically.

 However, that doesn’t mean we become dependent and weaker.
 Quite the opposite.
 With the attachment, we grow stronger.

 The attachment systems are a pattern of emotions and behavior that brings us close to our loved ones.

 The attachment systems activate in children when their mother goes away and it stays active through crying and sobbing until she re-establishes contact.